radon-h2020/radon-datapipeline-plugin/README.md

 ```
 python DPP_V1 <path to the yaml file>
 ```
-- and here is the output in the current directory.
+- Output will be placed in the current directory.

 ## How to use the plugin API?